 Average Pricing for Interior Painting

-For commercial spaces, Rios says most contractors usually price based off square footage.
+For commercial spaces, Rios says most contractors usually price based on square footage.
 For residential painting jobs, he takes a few more factors into account and prices based on the scope of the project.

 He notes that each team prices a little differently and you should be cautious of this when researching.
-“There are other teams and contractors that charge 70 cents for painting, and charge 35 cents for sanding and prepping,” he explains.
+“There are other teams and contractors that charge 70 cents for painting and charge 35 cents for sanding and prepping,” he explains.

 In general, painters can charge anywhere from 90 cents to $2.50 per square foot to paint, according to Rios, including spot priming and two coats of finished paint.